beetbox/beets/docs/plugins/replaygain.rst

 Installation
 ------------

-This plugin can use one of four backends to compute the ReplayGain values:
+This plugin can use one of five backends to compute the ReplayGain values:
-GStreamer, mp3gain (and its cousin, aacgain), Python Audio Tools and bs1770gain. mp3gain can be easier to install but GStreamer, Audio Tools and bs1770gain support more audio formats.
+GStreamer, mp3gain (and its cousin, aacgain), Python Audio Tools, bs1770gain and r128gain. mp3gain can be easier to install but GStreamer, Audio Tools, bs1770gain and r128gain support more audio formats.

 Once installed, this plugin analyzes all files during the import process.
 This can be a slow process; to instead analyze after the fact, disable automatic